pratham-aggr/TSwift-Tunes/README.md

 # TSwift Tunes: Exploring, Recommending & Searching Through Taylor Swift's Music

 Welcome to the **TSwift Tunes** project!
-This project, completed as part of the DSC 10 course at UC San Diego, explores Taylor Swift’s music through data analysis and machine learning.
+This project, completed as part of the **DSC 10** course at **UC San Diego**, explores Taylor Swift’s music through data analysis and machine learning.
 It includes visualizations, a song recommender system, and a lyrics searcher, all powered by the `tswift` dataset.
 The project answers key questions about her songs and albums, analyzes audio features, and provides interactive tools for song recommendations and lyric searching.

 ## Project Overview